What Do People Really Think of Your Business? Why Anonymous (Human) Feedback Changes Everything

 3. Impression and trust signals.
 Does your site feel credible?
 Approachable?
 Trustworthy?
 These gut-level reactions happen in seconds and determine whether someone reaches out or clicks away.
 Knowing how you're actually perceived — not how you hope to be perceived — is powerful.

 Fair warning: sometimes the feedback stings.
-It can be hard to for any business owner to hear that your service description is confusing, or that your pricing structure raises eyebrows, or that your favorite colors are not appealing to most after all.
-But that discomfort is temporary.
-The cost of not knowing, in the form of lost leads, lost sales, and missed opportunities, is ongoing.
+It can be hard for any business owner to hear that their descriptions are confusing, or that their pricing raises eyebrows, or that their favorite colors are not so appealing to most people after all.

-Austen Agency Anonymous Focus Groups
+Austen Agency Anonymous Feedback Surveys

-Our surveys are structured to gather both targeted, specific feedback (yes/no and scaled questions) and qualitative insight (open-ended responses), giving you a complete picture of how your business is perceived by people who have no reason to tell you anything but the truth.
+Our surveys are structured to gather both targeted, specific feedback (yes/no questions) and qualitative insight (open-ended responses), giving you a complete picture of how your business is perceived by people who have no reason to tell you anything but the truth.

-This includes survey design, distribution to a relevant respondent panel of up to 20 people who are paid for their participation, and a summary report of findings with key themes highlighted.
-Custom survey scopes are available for businesses with more complex offerings or multiple service lines.
+This includes survey design, distribution to a relevant respondent panel of a minimum of 15 people who are offered compensation for their quality participation, and a summary report of findings with key themes highlighted.
+You can also send the link to your customers or friends and family (no compensation given in that instance, though).

 The Bottom Line